 Essex Highways has started a programme of works that will be replacing wall-mounted street light units attached to properties.

-Essex is the third largest local lighting authority in the country.
+Essex is one of the largest local lighting authorities in the country.
 In Essex, there are around:

 - 11,000 illuminated signs